moon854/adminpanel/SETUP_COMPLETE.md

 - Real-time updates across all platforms

 ## 🎉 Ready to Use!
-Your admin panel is now fully functional and ready to manage the HeavyRent mobile application!
+Your admin panel is now fully functional and ready to manage the Rent-To-Build mobile application!